nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 ```

 ## HoloStorageClient
 `HoloStorageClient` script provided multiple methods to retrieve data from Storage server.
 For now, you could retrieve the meta data of patients, holograms and authors based on ID, and also load 3D object from the server.
 Please note, currently the `LoadHologram` method only load the object from a hard code uri.
+You have to create a coroutine to run the retrieve methods, the details could be found in example usage.

 |Method|Description|
 | :--- | :--- |